spgennard/vscode_cobol4gnucobol/README.md

 # GnuCOBOL Extension

-This extension contains GnuCOBOL language features that were part of the original bitlang.COBOL Extension.

-This extension does not provide support for the COBOL language, so you will be required to use another extension to provide support for this.
+This extension provide support for the GnuCOBOL language.

-This might sound odd but it does allow you to use one of the many COBOL extensions now available and use it with any combination of debuggers or code visualizers.

 To summarize, this extension provides:

 - Problem matchers
 - A derived GnuCOBOL language that injects GnuCOBOL keywords into an existing COBOL syntax.

 ## Task: Single file compile using GnuCOBOL